KatarinaU/Lunacy/content/blog/posts/lunacy.md

 - Remove the clutter/duplicate heading for mobile and web versions: No one wants to maintain duplicate stuff, right?
 I just have to figure out how to make the styles work properly to avoid glitches.
 - Tidy up the css: No small feat, honestly.
 I'm not proud of that clusterf*ck.
-- General cleanup: I'm unsure, but I think all these bootstrap add-ons are not even neccesary, and providing just the required ones would be a better solution I guess.
+- General cleanup: I'm unsure, but I think all these bootstrap add-ons are not even necessary, and providing just the required ones would be a better solution I guess.

 ### Contact